Somgester/Somgester/README.md

 # 👋 Hey, I'm Dhruv Ratmele AKA @Somgester

-- I'm CSE Sophomore @IIIT - J
+- I'm CSE UnderGrad @IIIT - J
-- 👀 I’m interested in Web Developing And Programming,with a special interest in java
+- 👀 I’m Interested In Developing Webs/Apps And Programming With A Special Interest In Java.

 ## 🌱 Currently Learning

 ##### *Academics*

-- Operating Systems
+- Operating Systems.
-- No SQL DataBase
+- No SQL DataBase(MongoDB And FireBase).
-- Analysing The Algorithms
+- Analysing The Algorithms And Dynamic Programming.
-- Computer Networks
+- Computer Networks And Data Communications.

 #### *Non - Academics*